From BR Bullpen

 His first major league start came against the Cincinnati Reds; he threw a complete game win.
 His third start came against them as well, two years later.
 From then on, he never had another start again against the Reds for the rest of the time he played in Pittsburgh.

 Heintzelman joined the Phillies in May 1947.
 He won a career-high 17 games in 1949.
 With the Whiz Kids of 1950, he slipped to 3-9, but pitched in important games down the stretch.
-He also got to start Game 3 of the 1950 World Series against the New York Yankees, taking a 2-1 lead into the 8th inning before leaving with no decision.
+He also got to start Game 3 of the 1950 World Series against the New York Yankees, taking a 2-1 lead into the 8th inning before leaving with a no-decision.